Updated August 19, 2023

 - CTRL+C – Copy the data, CTRL+X – Cut the data, CTRL+V – Paste the data.

 - ALT+H+V – It will open the paste dialog box.
-Here a lot of paste options available.
+Here a lot of paste options are available.

 - It will open the conditional formatting toolbox.